RezaGhanbari/new-knapsack/README.md

-## Approximate and dynamic method of knapsack problem
+## Approximate and recursive dynamic method of knapsack problem